crux-bphc/rideshare-server/README.md

 `docker compose --profile PROFILE down -v` or just `docker compose --profile PROFILE down`

-To delete the database volume upon stopping the container, you may need root permissions.
-You can delete the folder by using:
+To delete the database volume upon stopping the container, you may need root permissions to do so.

-`sudo rm -rf data_rideshare/`